Rupasreesurapaneni777/Hand-Gesture-Recognition/README.md

 # ✋ Hand Gesture Recognition System

-A real-time **Hand Gesture Recognition System** developed using **Python, OpenCV, Computer Vision, and Machine Learning** to detect and recognize different hand gestures through camera input.
+A real-time **Hand Gesture Recognition System** developed using **Python, OpenCV, NumPy, and Computer Vision**.

-The system analyzes hand positions and identifies gestures such as **V**, **Index Pointing**, and **L Right** in real time.
+The application captures live video from a webcam, detects the hand region, identifies finger and palm positions, and recognizes predefined hand gestures such as **V**, **L Right**, and **Index Pointing**.

 ---

 ## 📌 Project Overview

-Hand Gesture Recognition is a Computer Vision project designed to recognize human hand gestures from live camera input.
+The **Hand Gesture Recognition System** is a Computer Vision project designed to detect and recognize hand gestures from live webcam input.

-The application captures hand movements through a webcam, detects the hand region, extracts gesture-related features, and predicts the corresponding gesture.

-This project demonstrates the practical use of **Computer Vision and Machine Learning for Human-Computer Interaction (HCI)**.
+The system uses image-processing techniques such as:

+* Background subtraction
+* HSV color processing
+* Histogram back projection
+* Thresholding
+* Contour detection
+* Convex hull detection
+* Palm-center detection
+* Finger-position detection
+* Gesture comparison

+After detecting the hand and fingers, the system compares the detected pattern with predefined gestures and displays the recognized gesture in real time.

 ---